 The best evidence of the fair value of a financial instrument on initial recognition is normally the transaction price - i.e. the fair value of the consideration given or received.
-If the Bank determines that the fair value of a financial instrument on initial recognition differs from the transaction price, the financial instrument is initially measured at fair value, adjusted for the difference between the fair value on initial recognition and the transaction price and the difference is recognised in profit or loss immediately.
+If the Bank determines that the fair value of a financial instrument on initial recognition differs from the transaction price, the financial instrument is initially measured at fair value, adjusted for the difference between the fair value on initial recognised in profit or loss immediately.
 However, for the fair value categorised as level 3, such difference is deferred and will be recognised in profit or loss on an appropriate basis over the life of the financial instrument or until the fair value level is transferred or the transaction is closed out.

-(m) Interest
+(l) Interest